No. 13 Miami (FL) hosts NJIT for season opener - WTOP News

 Coral Gables, Florida; Monday, 7 p.m.
 EST

-BOTTOM LINE: The No. 13 Miami Hurricanes begin the season at home against the NJIT Highlanders.
+BOTTOM LINE: The No. 13 Miami Hurricanes host the NJIT Highlanders for the season opener.

-Miami (FL) went 29-8 overall a season ago while going 16-1 at home.
-The Hurricanes averaged 15.4 points off of turnovers, 12.0 second-chance points and 13.1 bench points last season.
+Miami (FL) finished 29-8 overall a season ago while going 16-1 at home.
+The Hurricanes shot 48% from the field and 36.8% from 3-point range last season.

-NJIT finished 2-15 on the road and 7-23 overall a season ago.
-The Highlanders averaged 66.9 points per game while shooting 42.9% from the field and 34.9% from behind the arc last season.
+NJIT went 7-23 overall last season while going 2-15 on the road.
+The Highlanders averaged 10.5 points off of turnovers, 8.5 second-chance points and 2.1 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.